cswclui/katacoda-scenarios-1/msdb-003/step03.md

 https://[[HOST_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com/

+Once you're at the login page for admin application for the relational database, `mariadb`, enter the login credentials shown below.

 ![Database Access](msdb-003/assets/db_access.jpg)

-Notice that there are `customer` and `order` tables, but the structured in terms of relational database design.
+Notice that there are `customer` and `order` tables, and that they are structured in terms of relational database design.

 ![Database Admin UI](msdb-003/assets/db_admin_ui.png)